 (b) an agreement affected by an assignment in accordance with an agreement mentioned in section 13.

-(2) The payment of any money under an indemnity or guarantee given under subsection (1) is to be made by the Treasurer and charged to the Consolidated Fund, which this section appropriates to the necessary extent.
+(2) The payment of any money under an indemnity or guarantee given under subsection (1) is to be made by the Treasurer and charged to the Consolidated Account, which this section appropriates to the necessary extent.

+[Section 21 amended by No. 77 of 2006 s.
+4.]

 22. Registration of documents

 (1) The Minister is to cause a copy of each transfer order, any schedule to which it refers, and any notice under section 15(2) relating to the transfer time, to be delivered to each relevant official and the corporation.